Are you sure you want to remove this item from your Recipe Box?

 The lemon zest in the batter is key to keeping this decadent number from tasting too sweet.

-If you’re looking for oohs and ahhs, this three-layer cake will do the trick.
-Take it a step further by fancying it up with sprinkles or edible flowers.
+If you’re looking for oohs and ahhs, take it a step further with sprinkles or edible flowers.

 There’s a little ray of sunshine in every bite.